-I’ve helped to brand many businesses and I’ve come across all sorts of business name ideas.
-Some were horror stories whilst some were spot on but what makes a good business name, a good business name?
+I’ve helped to brand many businesses and come across all sorts of brand name ideas.
+Some were horror stories whilst some were spot on but what makes a good business name, a good brand name?

-Some of the best projects I’ve worked on have been for businesses that had a straight, honest and clear reason for using a particular business name, a reason which correlated directly to the brand in one way or another and that’s what made them good projects and good business names.
+Some of the best projects I’ve worked on have been for businesses that had a straight, honest and clear reason for using a particular brand name, a reason which correlated directly to the brand in one way or another and that’s what made them good projects and good brand names.

 Any business name will fall into one or maybe all of the following categories:

-- A made up business name. (two words joined to make one or a name adapted from an already existing word)
+- A made up brand name. (two words joined to make one or a name adapted from an already existing word)

 - What it says on the tin ( a name which simply says what the business is/does)

-There are a millions of words that you could use to name your business but by creating a communication strategy and segmenting business name ideas into the above list, you’ll have dwindled down millions of possible business name ideas to a smaller number of focused and relative business name ideas.
+There are millions of words that you could use to name your brand but by creating a communication strategy and segmenting business name ideas into the above list, you’ll have dwindled down millions of possible business name ideas into a smaller number of focused and relative brand name ideas.

-By doing the above we alreasy have 2 solid ideas for your new business name but lets explore all the options for your new company name further.
+By doing the above we already have 2 solid ideas for your new business name but let

 It’s like taking the Mercedes logo and sticking it on the front of a childrens nursery.
 There’s nothing wrong with either of the elements except they don’t match, their irrelevant to each other and tell you absolutely nothing about the business or its values.
 Overall it lacks communication to the client and throws the whole brand into a maze.

-Don’t get me wrong, a made up name can work wonders if used correctly.
-A brand name that’s relevant to the industry or the brand itself is a brilliant idea so if you do decide to use a gimmicky/made up business name make sure its not one made up aesthetically for branding purposes.
-Make sure it’s your business idea that created the name and that it’s a relevant business name which reinforces the brand values.
+Don’t get me wrong, a made-up name can work wonders if used correctly.
+A brand name that’s relevant to the industry or the brand itself is a brilliant idea so if you do decide to use a gimmicky/made up business name make sure it’s not one made up aesthetically for branding purposes.
+Make sure it’s your business idea that created the name and that it’s a relevant brand name which reinforces the brand values.

 - Coca-cola – Derived from it’s ingrediants, Kola Nuts & Coka Leaves